SEARCH_IP¶

 argument needs to be a string: '1'

-This example fails because there is no column of a supported data type specified for the search_data
+The following example fails because no columns with supported data types are specified for the search_data

 argument.